Private Judging Services

 A Private Judge is just that: a Judge who is hired privately by parties that need to resolve a legal dispute.
 In some cases, parties to a dispute would rather handle their matter privately, rather than utilize the public court system.
 Under California law, Private Judges are required to abide by the same Judicial Code of Ethics as Public Judges.

-In California, it is not uncommon for parties to use a Private Judge for legal matters like family law, contract, construction, real estate and insurance disputes.
+In California, it is not uncommon for parties to use a Private Judge for legal matters like family law, contract, construction and insurance disputes.

 Why Might I Want a Private Judge?